Despicable Me: The Game

-Despicable Me: The Game (also known as Despicable Me: The Game – Minion Mayhem on Nintendo DS) is a platform video game developed by Vicious Cycle Software and published by D3Publisher released for the PlayStation 2, PlayStation Portable, and Wii.
+Despicable Me: The Game (also known as Despicable Me: The Game – Minion Mayhem on Nintendo DS) is a platform video game developed by Vicious Cycle Software, published by D3 Publisher, and produced by Universal Pictures released for the PlayStation 2, PlayStation Portable, and Wii.
 It is based on the 2010 Illumination animated film of the same name.
 The game runs on Vicious Engine 2.

 The game was later released for Nintendo DS under the name Despicable Me: The Game - Minion Mayhem.
 Namco also released on July 6, 2010, another separate game for the iPhone, iPad and iPod Touch platform entitled Despicable Me: Minion Mania, developed by Anino Games.
 The game was removed from the App Store on January 1, 2013.

 Gameplay

 Despicable Me: The Game is a platform video game.
 The player controls Minions, sending them around levels to activate elements to traverse the level.
 One specific Minion is the only one which can complete the level by retrieving a specific object, and other minions have special abilities that can aid in this task.
 The game contains thirty levels, grouped into six worlds.